This article is loosely based on a talk given to a meeting of the

 2. Cummings M. Western medical acupuncture—the approach to

 treatment.
-Filshie J, White A, Cummings C. Western medical
+In: Filshie J, White A, Cummings C. Western medical

 acupuncture: a western scientific approach (second edition).